Research and Healthcare Studies

 It is conducted with a larger consortium called ADVANTAGE (Advanced Discovery of Visceral Analgesics via Neuroimmune Targets and the Genetics of Extreme human phenotype) This is part of the Advanced Pain Discovery Platform (APDP)

+The closing date for this study is 31st May 2025.
 For more information, please email: [email protected].

 Please note, these studies are conducted by third party institutions – we have taken every care to ensure best practice however advise that you take care whenever sharing personal information – if you need further information please contact the research coordinator directly.